 Twist, stoop, and discover the dark depths of the Oregon Caves with a ranger guide.
 You will explore a labyrinth of marble passageways, pass glistening flowstones, and visit a huge room 220 feet beneath the surface.
 The guides will lead you on a caving experience, share the stories of early explorers, and explain the interesting geology around you.
 This adventure lasts 90-minutes.
 Tours are limited to 15 people.
-Go to Plan Your Visit for tour seasons and hours.
+Go to Plan Your Visit for tour seasons, hours, and fees.
 Spring Break and Summer time tour wait times can be long.

 Children: For their safety, children must be at least 42 inches (107 cm) tall to take a tour.
 The cave route is not safe for small children.
 Children cannot be carried through the cave.

 Physical Considerations: Please be aware that the cave tour is physically demanding.
 It requires the ability to walk and stoop through narrow, twisting passages, including an 88-foot (27m) passageway with ceilings as low as 45 inches (114 cm), and the ability to ascend and descend over 500 steps, many of them steep, uneven and/or without handrails.

 To ensure the safety of the entire group, all visitors are asked to demonstrate the physical ability to navigate the cave tour route.
 During the introduction, the guide will ask visitors to crouch down to approximately 45 inches (114 cm) and take several steps.
 If a visitor is unable to do so, they will be invited to visit Watson’s Grotto, the first room of the cave, but may need to exit at that point.
 (Watson’s Grotto is 75 feet [23 m] from the entrance and requires stooping as low as 51 inches [130 cm]).